YuliaYakovleva1/Wellfitness/README.md

 The Wellfitness project is developed using the following technologies:

-Programming Language: PHP
+Programming Language: PHP;
-Frontend: HTML, CSS, JavaScript
+Frontend: HTML, CSS, JavaScript;
 DBMS: MySQL

 # Getting Started